kevinolega/callcentertrainingtips/testimonials.md

 title: Testimonials
 permalink: /testimonials/
 ---
-I have helped several people get hired in a call center.
+My lessons have helped several people get hired in a call center.

 Here are a few messages that I received.